moonseer/sneaker-collect/README.md

 - **Bundle Size Reduction**: Optimized webpack configuration for smaller bundle sizes

 ## Architecture

+### Routing System
+The application uses a custom routing solution to handle dynamic routes in Next.js.
+This approach provides several benefits:

+- **Dynamic Route Handling**: Properly handles routes with parameters like `/collection/[id]`
+- **Parameter Extraction**: Automatically extracts and passes parameters to page components
+- **Authentication Integration**: Seamlessly integrates with the authentication system for protected routes
+- **Lazy Loading Support**: Works with code splitting and lazy loading for optimal performance

+The custom router is implemented in `routes.tsx` and uses regex patterns to match routes and extract parameters.

 ### Component Diagram
 The following diagram shows the main components of the application and their relationships: